 Once the stack creation is successful, AWS CloudFormation will terminate the old instance:

 We made three modifications to the CloudFormation Template:

 - Added a new AMI that was created from a snapshot

 - Increased the volume size to 30GB, as shown below:

 - Modified the content of the instance to include one additional file, as shown below:

-    - If you delete the CloudFormation template, it may delete related resources, but the CPM policy is not automatically deleted because deleting the policy will delete old backup data.
+- If you delete the CloudFormation template, it may delete related resources, but the N2WS policy is not automatically deleted because deleting the policy will delete old backup data.

-    CPM also allows you to view the log of the failed tag scan from “General Settings”.
+N2WS also allows you to view the log of the failed tag scan from “General Settings”.
 This is helpful to identify any mismatched configuration or naming.
-In this article, we have demonstrated how tag based scanning with Cloud Protection Manager (CPM) can help you achieve automatic application consistent backup and recovery.
-CPM is an enterprise-class backup solution for EC2 based on EBS & RDS snapshots.
+In this article, we have demonstrated how tag based scanning with N2WS Backup & Recovery can help you achieve automatic application consistent backup and recovery.
+N2WS is an enterprise-class backup solution for EC2 based on EBS & RDS snapshots.
 It supports consistent application backups on Linux as well as Windows servers.
-CPM is sold in the AWS Marketplace.
-See our pricing or try it for free.
+N2WS is sold in the AWS Marketplace.
+Try it for free.